enze-chen/mi-book-2021/_sources/week_2/07/day_07.md

 ## Timing for today

-- We will start the day with morning scrum on Zoom at 9:00AM PDT _sharp_.
+- We will start the day with morning scrum on Zoom at 9:00AM.
-- Enze will hold drop-in OH from 2:00PM to 3:00PM PDT on Zoom.
+- We will convene for a check-in on Zoom at 1:00PM.
-- Enze will also hold tea time from 3:00PM to 3:20PM PDT on Zoom. 🍵
+- Enze will hold drop-in OH from 2:00PM to 3:00PM on Zoom. 🐱‍💻
-- We will convene for a quick debrief on Zoom at 4:00PM PDT.
+- We will convene for a quick debrief on Zoom at 3:00PM.